aviaryan/pythons/EmojiServer/README.md

 # Emoji Server

-A simple script that helps you run [muan/emoji](https://github.com/muan/emoji) offline.
+A simple script that helps you refer to Github emojis offline.
+It uses the excellent [http://emoji.muan.co](http://emoji.muan.co) and runs it on localhost.

 ## Setting Up

-* Download zip(source) from [muan/emoji](https://github.com/muan/emoji).
+* [Download zip](https://github.com/muan/emoji/archive/gh-pages.zip) from [muan/emoji](https://github.com/muan/emoji).
 Place it in the same folder as `EmojiServer.py`.
 That is, EmojiServer.py and index.html should be in the same folder.

 ## Using